-Several factors go into how long it takes for a dog to digest its food.
+Several factors go into how long it takes for a dog to digest their food.
 With that fact aside, it takes small dogs longer than larger dogs to digest their food.
 Larger dogs’ digestion can take around 8 hours.
 On the other hand, puppies have faster digestion than adult dogs.
-The exact time will differ based on the dog’s age, breed, and more.
+The exact time will differ based on the dog’s age, size, and more.

-Although dog breed, size, and age are the big three determiners for how long it takes your dog to digest its food, exercise also plays a large role.
-The more your dog exercises, the quicker its body will process the food.
-Because of this fact, more active dogs digest their food much quicker than lethargic dogs.
+Although dog size and age are the big determiners for how long it takes your dog to digest their food, exercise also plays a large role.
+The more your dog exercises, the quicker their body will process the food.
+Because of this fact, more active dogs digest their food much faster than sedentary dogs.

 Finally, the last factor that impacts the digestive tract is the actual food the dog is eating.
 Certain food types take longer for your dog to digest than others.
-For example, grains tend to be digested slower than protein.
-What you’re feeding your dog can impact how fast it digests the food.
+For example, complex carbohydrates from grains tend to be digested slower than protein.
+What you feed your dog can impact how fast they digest the food.

 Dog Digestive System

 In addition to knowing the factors about your dog that impact their digestive system, it’s also helpful to understand the dog’s digestive system as a whole.
 This can help you be more informed about your dog’s health and well-being.